fferrara/fullstack-coding-challenge/README.md

 # Design choices

 The application is self-contained, so it doesn't need any system setup.
 It uses a Python scheduler to schedule repeating tasks.
 In a production environment, it would be probably better to use a system scheduler like `cron`.

 For the same reason, pending Unbabel translations are checked using a polling approach: a GET call each minute until the translated text is available.
 In production, it is recommended to provide a POST endpoint, reachable from the Internet, and use the `callback_url` parameter to pass the URL to Unbabel.

 -------

-All network API calls are non-blocking, to improve scalability.
-Moreover, the Unbabel translation process is asynchronous.
-To handle all the asynchronicity I adopted a reactive programming approach using [RxPy](https://github.com/ReactiveX/RxPY).
-It allows different async operations to have low coupling.
+To improve scalability, all network API calls are non-blocking.
+The Unbabel translation process is asynchronous as well.
+To handle all the asynchronicity and maintain low coupling between components, I adopted a reactive programming approach using [RxPy](https://github.com/ReactiveX/RxPY).
+It decouples the different components that communicate through streams.

 ## Possible improvements

-- Using an ODM library.
 - Improve tests coverage.
 Testing asynchronous code can be quite difficult.
+- Better memory management to ensure all the threads are cleaned up properly.
+- Using an ODM library.
+- Better error managements.

 # Unbabel Fullstack Challenge